HeatRIderHR/asteroids/README.md

 Extending the Project

-    Add a scoring system
+    Add a scoring system DONE
     Implement multiple lives and respawning
-    Add an explosion effect for the asteroids
+    Add an explosion effect for the asteroids DONE
-    Add acceleration to the player movement
+    Add acceleration to the player movement DONE
     Make the objects wrap around the screen instead of disappearing Add a background image
     Create different weapon types